syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 Dim table As WTable = TryCast(section.Tables(0), WTable)

-'Disable breaking across pages for all rows in the table.
+'Disables breaking across pages for all rows in the table.

 For Each row As WTableRow In table.Rows